The combinatorial formula for open gravitational descendents: Trivalent and critical nodal graphs

-\item $H_{genus} = \{f_i,\bar f_i,g_i,\bar g_i\}_{i\in g_s}$ is a set of internal half edges of face $1,$ such that $f_i$ goes from $u_i^+$ to $u_i^-,\bar f_i = s_1 f_i,$ and $g_i$ goes from $w_i^+$ to $w_i^-,\bar g_i = s_1 g_i.$ \item $H_{internal marked} = \{x_i,\bar x_i,y_i, \bar y_i\}_{i=2,\ldots,l},$ is the following set. $y_i$ is the unique edge of face $i,~y_i/s_0=v_i^-,$ and $\bar y_i = s_1y_i.$ The third half edge of $v_i^-$ is $x_i,$ and $\bar x_i = s_1 x_i,~\bar x_i/s_0 = v_i^+.$ \end{enumerate}
+\item $H_{\text{genus}} = \{f_i,\bar f_i,g_i,\bar g_i\}_{i\in g_s}$ is a set of internal half edges of face $1,$ such that $f_i$ goes from $u_i^+$ to $u_i^-,\bar f_i = s_1 f_i,$ and $g_i$ goes from $w_i^+$ to $w_i^-,\bar g_i = s_1 g_i.$ \item $H_{\text{internal marked}} = \{x_i,\bar x_i,y_i, \bar y_i\}_{i=2,\ldots,l},$ is the following set. $y_i$ is the unique edge of face $i,~y_i/s_0=v_i^-,$ and $\bar y_i = s_1y_i.$ The third half edge of $v_i^-$ is $x_i,$ and $\bar x_i = s_1 x_i,~\bar x_i/s_0 = v_i^+.$ \end{enumerate}

-We now describe $\K(G).$ First of all, $\K(h) = 1$ if $s_1h\in H^B$ or $h=y_i.$ There is no constraint on $\K(x_i),$ but different values are equivalent by flips in $v_i^-.$ Since there are no more internal vertices, for all other edges there are no constrains and no relations.
+We now describe $\K(G).$ First of all, $\K(h) = 1$ if $s_1h\in H^B$ or $h=y_i.$ There is no constraint on $\K(x_i),$ but different values are equivalent by flips in $v_i^-.$ Since there are no more internal vertices, for all other edges there are no constraints and no relations.
 Thus there is a total number of $2^{2g_s+b-1}=2^g$ different graded spin structures in this case.
-Since this is a topological invariant, for any generic open genus $g$ surface which satisfies \ref{eq:restrictions} there are $2^g$ graded structures. \end{ex} \begin{rmk} In \cite{ST} a notion of parity, or Arf invariant is defined for smooth graded surfaces with an odd number of boundary point for each component.
+Since this is a topological invariant, for any generic open genus $g$ surface in $C$ there are $2^g$ graded structures.
+Thus, for any generic open genus $g$ surface which satisfies \eqref{eq:restrictions} there are $2^g$ graded structures. \end{ex} \begin{rmk} In \cite{ST0} a notion of parity is defined for smooth graded surfaces with an odd number of boundary point for each component.
 It is defined as follows.
-Given such a graded surface $(\Sigma,\SL,s),$ choose a symplectic basis $\{\alpha_i,\beta_i\}_{i\in[g_s]}$ to $H_1(\Sigma)/H_0(\partial\Sigma).$ The quadratic form $\q$ factors through this quotient.
-Define $Arf(\Sigma) = \sum q(\alpha_i)q(\beta_i)(mod 2).$ This is an isotopy invariant.
+Given such a graded surface $(\Sigma,\SL,s),$ choose a symplectic basis $\{\alpha_i,\beta_i\}_{i\in[g_s]}$ to $H_1(\Sigma,\Z_2)/H_0(\partial\Sigma,\Z_2).$ The quadratic form $\q$ factors through this quotient.
+Define $\text{Arf}(\Sigma) = \sum q(\alpha_i)q(\beta_i)(\text{mod } 2).$ This is an isotopy invariant.
 A spin structure is said to be even if the Arf is $0,$ otherwise it is odd.
+This notion is generalized, also in \cite{ST0}, to give the \emph{open Arf invariant}, which is defined for any graded surface, and specializes to the parity if there is an odd number of marking on each boundary.